CoderDojoZH/workshops/lua-love/tutorial/learning-love.md

 ## Extinguishing the fire

 The fire is falling down, the drops are flying up...
 It's time for something to happen: when a drop touches a flame, the fire extinguishes and the water evaporates.
-In "game" speak we have to do some "collision detection" and remove both the flame and the drop from their respective list.
+In "game" speak we have to do some "collision detection" and remove both the flame and the drop from their respective table.

 Somewhere at the top of the program -- perhaps just after the definitions for the `player` and `drop` objects we add a function from the [LÖVE wiki](http://love2d.org/wiki): the `checkCollision()` function will return `true` if the rectange 1 is touching the rectangle 2.